Man carries young son across a beach.

 Cancer prevention is action taken to lower the chance of getting cancer.
 By preventing cancer, the number of new cases of cancer in a group or population is lowered.
 Hopefully, this will lower the number of deaths caused by cancer.
 To prevent new cancers from starting, scientists look at risk factors and protective...

-Childhood Laryngeal Tumors Treatment (PDQ®): Treatment - Patient Information [NCI]
+Childhood Laryngeal Tumors (PDQ®): Treatment - Patient Information [NCI]

 Childhood Laryngeal Tumors Treatment (PDQ®): Treatment - Health Professional Information [NCI]

-Histology.
+Incidence.
 Tumors of the larynx are rare.
-The most common benign tumor is subglottic hemangioma.[ 1]
-Malignant tumors, which are especially rare, may be associated with benign tumors such as polyps and papillomas.[ 2, 3] A review of Surveillance, Epidemiology, and End Results (SEER) Program data from 1973 to 2016...
+In children, the most common benign vascular laryngeal tumor is subglottic hemangioma.[ 1]
+Malignant laryngeal tumors, which are especially rare, may be associated with benign tumors such as polyps and papillomas.[ 2, 3] Clinical Presentation.
+Laryngeal tumors may present with...

 Oral Cancer